chocolatey/chocolatey-workshop/ReadMe.md

 1. Follow instructions at https://chocolatey.org/docs/how-to-set-up-chocolatey-server
 1. Go to http://localhost, verify the setup, look at the password.
 1. Add this repository to your default sources.
 Call it `internal_chocolatey` - try `choco source -?` to learn how.
 Ensure `http://localhost/chocolatey` is the source location you use.

+We are moving towards updating the base image to speed this bit up so that there is not the waiting around on it.

 ### Exercise 8: Push a package to a Chocolatey Server
 1. Run `choco search -s http://localhost/chocolatey`